danielnachumdev/htzone-sorting-chrome-extension/README.md

 ## Usage

-- Visit any [htzone.co.il](https://www.htzone.co.il) subcategory or sale page.
+- Visit any [htzone.co.il](https://www.htzone.co.il) subcategory, sale, or search results page.
 - Use the sorting dropdown (מיון) added to the sidebar to sort products as you like.
 - You can enable/disable the extension globally from the extension popup.
 - If you change the enable/disable setting, reload the page for changes to take effect.